coopdigital/design-system/README.md

 # Design system

 WIP: The design system fractal instance is a wrapper for 2 Co-op dependancies.
+The SCSS and HTML exist in separate repositories so they can be included in projects as needed.

-SCSS: Co-op front-end toolkit - https://github.com/coopdigital/coop-frontend-toolkit
+- SCSS: Co-op front-end toolkit - https://github.com/coopdigital/coop-frontend-toolkit
-HTML (as HBS): Co-op components - https://github.com/coopdigital/coop-components
+- HTML (as HBS): Co-op components - https://github.com/coopdigital/coop-components

 ## Installation